Pants complex, TQFT and hyperbolic geometry: Dehn-Thurston position and Fusion rules

 \begin{definition} The set of curves $P\cup P'$ will be called a \emph{decomposition system} of $\Sigma.$ We will refer to the components of $\Sigma\setminus (P\cup P')$ as the pieces of the system $P\cup P'$. \end{definition}

 A multicurve $\gamma$ on $\Sigma$ is said to be in \emph{Dehn-Thurston position} with respect to $P\cup P'$, if we have the following: \begin{itemize} \item[-] The intersection of $\gamma$ with each piece of $P\cup P'$ consists of properly embedded arcs so that the number of intersection points with each curve $\alpha_e$ (or $\alpha_e'$) is $I(\gamma,\alpha_e).$ \item[-] On the pants pieces of $P\cup P'$ there are two patterns for arcs of $\gamma$: Arcs run between different boundary components of a pants piece, or they have both endpoints on the same boundary component of the piece.
 Arcs of the later kind will be referred as \emph{come-back patterns}.
-See the second row of Figure \ref{fig:DehnThurston}.
+See Figure \ref{fig:DehnThurston}, where the portion of $\Gamma$ on the decomposition pieces illustrated is shown in red double line (shown as grey in white-and-black/grey scale).

 \item[-] On the annuli pieces $\gamma $ is determined, up to \emph{ fractional Dehn twists}, by the number of intersection points with the boundary of the annuli.
 Each arc is assigned the \emph{swift number}, which is defined in Definition \ref{def:swift} below.
-Examples are given in the top row of Figure \ref{fig:DehnThurston}. \end{itemize}
+Examples are given in Figure \ref{fig:DehnThurston}. \end{itemize}

 Given a decomposition system of $\Sigma$ any multicurve $\gamma$ can be isotoped into Dehn-Thurston position \cite{FLP}.

 To give the precise definition of swift numbers we need some conventions on annuli pieces of $P\cup P'$: We consider such an annulus $A=S^1\times [0, 1]$ embedded in ${\mathbb R}^3$ so that, for $i=0,1$, $\partial A^{i}:=S^1\times \{i\}$ is identified with the unit circle centered at the origin on the plane $z=i$.
 Thus, traveling in the counter clockwise direction we can talk of the first, second, third and fourth quarter of $\partial A^{i}$.